 Drug use preoccupies a person’s life so much without them even realizing it.
-Some things can trigger cravings for meth.
-The same applies to various situations and even some people.
+Certain things trigger cravings for meth.
+The same applies to various situations and even certain people.
 So, the best way to stop smoking ice and prevent its relapse is to avoid those things entirely.

-If you don’t know what your triggers are, take some time to think about the most common situations associated with meth use.
+If you don’t know what your triggers are, take time to think about the most common situations associated with meth use.
 What led to them?
 What happened?
 What was the trigger?
-Did you use more meth when some people were around?
+Did you use more meth when certain people were around?

 Try to answer these questions truthfully.
 The answers help determine everything that a person identifies with drug usage.
 Then, avoid those things or reduce exposure to them.
 For example, stop socializing with people who contribute to your meth use.

-Avoid places that encourage meth use and reduce exposure to situations that would trigger drug use.
-Instead, hang out with people who don’t use drugs (or they’re sober) and replace unhealthy habits, situations, and toxic people with more positive changes.
+Avoid places that encourage meth use and reduce exposure to situations that trigger drug use.
+Instead, hang out with people who don’t use drugs (or who are sober) and replace unhealthy habits, situations, and toxic people with more positive changes.